pingcap/docs-cn/upgrade-tidb-using-tiup-offline.md

     After you execute `local_install.sh`, TiUP completes the overwrite and upgrade.

-2. Redeclare the global environment variables according to the result of `local_install.sh`.
-Set `TIUP_MIRRORS` to `/path/to/mirror`, the location of the offline mirror package printed by `local_install.sh`.

-    {{< copyable "shell-regular" >}}

-    ```bash
-    source .bash_profile
-    export TIUP_MIRRORS=/path/to/mirror
-    ```

-    The offline mirror is successfully updated.
+2. The offline mirror is successfully updated.
 After the overwrite, if an error is reported when TiUP is running, it might be that `manifest` is not updated.
 To fix this, you can execute `rm -rf ~/.tiup/manifests` before using TiUP.

 ## Upgrade TiDB cluster